petebachant/rl4fisheries/README.md

 |-- tests
 |   |
 |   |-- continuous integration tests to ensure code quality in pull requests
 |
+|-- calkit.yaml: Calkit config for defining environments and pipeline
+|
 |-- noxfile.py: file used to run continuous integration tests
 |